awfoster94/mf6rtm/README.md

 Benchmark comparing model results against PHT3D are in `benchmark/`.
 Each folder contains a Jupyter notebook to write and execute an MF6RTM model via the MUP3D class.
 Additionally, PHT3D files are provided in the corresponding `pht3d` directory for each example.

 ## Considerations
-The current version is intended to work with structured grids (dis object in MF6) and one MF6 simulation that includes the flow and transport solutions.
+The current version is intended to work with structured grids (dis object in MF6), unstructured grids (disv) and one MF6 simulation that includes the flow and transport solutions.
 No support is currently provided for a 'flow then transport scheme,' meaning that advanced packages cannot be incorporated yet.

 On the PHREEQC side, the following have been included: